-4 Real-time Fuzzy Digital Filter
+4 Real-time Fuzzy Digital Filters

 DEFINITION 1.
 (Real-time Fuzzy Digital Filter - RTFDF).
-A Real-time Fuzzy Digital Filter is an adaptive filter performed in according to ([5], [7], and [15]):
+A Real-time Fuzzy Digital Filter is an adaptive filter performed in according to ([5], [7], [15] and [20]):

-- a) Extraction and emission of the fuzzy information through limited intervals respect to the process response within limited intervals according to the stability criteria as Lyapunov, Root-Hurwitz, and others (see: [5], [7]). - b) Extract and emit information through semi-open time intervals [4], synchronized with evolution time of the process [6] described in a relative way by semi-open time intervals, considering the criteria expressed by Kotel'nikov (1933), Nyquist (1928), Whittaker, (1915), Shannon (1948), and Ecker (2000) (to see references included in [15], [16], [17] and [18]). - c) A membership functions group forming a discourse linguistic universe, according to the properties considered in a) and b) points, respectively. - A set of fuzzy rules builds the knowledge base depending of the fuzzy desired signal ŷ(k) respect to reference model y(k) without objective function. - e) The adaptation algorithm actualizing the filter coefficients according to the membership function corresponding with the established error criteria symbolically expressed by γ
+- a) Extraction and emission of the fuzzy information through limited intervals respect to the process response within limited intervals according to the stability criteria as Lyapunov, Root-Hurwitz, and others (see: [5], [7]). - b) Extract and emit information through semi-open time intervals [4], synchronized with evolution time of the process [6] described in a relative way by semi-open time intervals, considering the criterion expressed by Kotel'nikov (1933), Nyquist (1928), Whittaker, (1915), Shannon (1948), and Ecker (2000) (to see references included in [15], [16], [17] and [18]). - c) A membership functions group forming a discourse linguistic universe, according to the properties considered in a) and b) points, respectively.